-As of April, there are three vacancies.
-Two applicants are waiting for Housing Choice Voucher approval before moving in.
-A third applicant is being processed.
+As of May 1, there are three vacancies.
+Two applicants are waiting for Housing Choice Voucher approval before moving in and a third is in the intake process.
 While there is no specific subsidy tied to these units, accepted applicants do have a preference for an HCV voucher.